 The rice and daal are mixed together in a particular ratio, soaked for 5-6 hours or overnight and then ground to a smooth paste.
 The mixture is then left to ferment overnight* or for 7-8 hours.
 Next, it is poured in idli moulds and steamed.

-The idlis are very bland by themselves, so they are consumed with a variety of chutneys (such as tomato, coconut, peanut and coconut, green tomato, onion, etc) and/or with sambhar which is made with Indian lentils (arhar daal) that are cooked with vegetables and tempered with curry leaves and mustard seeds.
+The idlis are very bland by themselves, so they are consumed with a variety of chutneys.
+It can be a spicy tomato chutney, or this tempered coconut chutney, peanut chutney and a delicious and tangy coconut & roasted green tomato chutney, etc. and/or with sambhar which is made with Indian lentils (arhar daal) that are cooked with vegetables and tempered with curry leaves and mustard seeds.
 This makes it a complete and healthy meal to kick-start the day.
 It is light on the stomach yet filling (I know it sounds contradictory) and yes, satisfying…

 In South Indian households, idlis are part of everyday meals especially the breakfast.
 During earlier days women used to grind the soaked rice and dal manually on stone grinders but these days the hard work is done by the electronic mixer-grinders.

 Here is another oats recipe (besides the Oats Upma) which again is a wonderful substitute to eating oats with milk or water.
+And of course there are always these Chia Seeds & Cacao Nibs Oats Cookies for breakfast and the egg free Dulce De Leches Oats sandwich Cookies for dessert.
+Another favourite breakfast option is the Choco Chip Zucchini Oats Bread which is so good and healthy!
 When I have to make idlis in a jiffy I have no option but to use semolina to make idlis where I use ratio of 1 cup of semolina and 1 cup of curd.
 Here you need to substituted half cup of semolina with half a cup of oats.

 ½ cup oats (ground to powder)